 By Liz Dunshee

-My colleague Broc Romanek – who, as a former staffer, is familiar with the Securities and Exchange Commission’s inner workings – blogged late last week on The Governance Beat about how a government shutdown could affect the SEC and public companies.
+My colleague Broc Romanek – who, as a former staffer, is familiar with the Securities and Exchange Commission’s inner workings – blogged late last week on The Governance Beat about how the government shutdown could affect the SEC and public companies.
 Since a shutdown can delay capital-raising activities, it’s also a huge issue for anyone with a transaction on the horizon – especially private companies considering an initial public offering.

 Here are a few of the issues we can help with: